 - Mix with other postgraduate students from around the world

 - Opportunities to attend high profile business lecture events run by the University's business services group, the Knowledge Hub

 Why choose this course?

-- The MSc in Business and Management (MBM) suite of courses are designed to help you become a knowledgeable and effective manager in a knowledge based global economy.
+- The MSc in Business and Management (MBM) suite of courses is designed to help you become a knowledgeable and effective manager in a knowledge-based global economy.
 The UK Quality Assurance Agency benchmark statements that have guided the overall design of this course allow for some specialism within courses and this course is designed to enable you to gain a better understanding of business and management.

 This school offers programs in: